* Euro hits 10-day high after ECB comments, pressuring dollar

-LONDON, June 6 (Reuters) - The euro rose to a ten-day high on Wednesday after hawkish comments from the European Central Bank, adding upward pressure to bond yields and sinking some stocks as worries over Italy also weighed.
+LONDON, June 6 (Reuters) - The euro rose to a 10-day high on Wednesday after hawkish comments from the European Central Bank, putting more upward pressure on bond yields and sinking some stocks as worries over Italy also weighed.

-Europe’s benchmark Stoxx 600 index was flat, with interest-rate-sensitive utilities stocks among the top fallers, down 0.5 percent
+The continent’s benchmark Stoxx 600 index was flat, with interest rate-sensitive consumer staples and utilities stocks among the heaviest fallers.

 Investors said the new government’s big-spending fiscal plans, a major worry for markets over the last few weeks, were unlikely to be helped by the ECB tightening its own policy.

-Italian borrowing costs also rose more than most in Europe, with the 10-year yield up 15 basis points to 2.91 percent
+Italian borrowing costs also rose more than most in Europe, with the 10-year yield rising 20 basis points to 2.96 percent.

 “Profligate ECB bond buying in the face of profligate Italian fiscal policy is an interesting conflict,” said Paul Donovan, chief economist at UBS Global Wealth Management.
 “We believe the bond buying programme will conclude by the end of this year.”